prabhm512/work-day-scheduler/README.md

 ## Description

 This application allows hour-wise work day schedules to be displayed on an easy-to-access, intuitive, user-friendly interface.

-Great alternative to Post-It notes.
+1 "time-block" = 1 hour

+- Time-blocks in the past are coloured gray.
+Present hour time block is coloured green.
+- 'Status' of time-block changes to an hourglass if a task is added to it.
+- If a task is deleted from time-block (assuming this means it is completed), status is changed back from an hourglass to a tick-mark.
+- Tasks are saved locally.
+- Mobile-responsive.

 ## Tools and Technologies

 - jQuery
 - JavaScript
+- HTML/CSS
+- Bootstrap

 ## Visuals

 ## Project Status

 Ongoing.
-Mobile-responsiveness, features additions and functionality/style enhancements to be done.
+Multiple feature additions can be done.

 ## <a href="https://prabhm512.github.io/work-day-scheduler/">Deployed Project (click to view)</a>